Fitz Henry Lane: Early life and education

+Career

-Lane could still have become a sail-maker, as such an occupation entailed much time spent sitting and sewing, and that Lane already had some experience sewing from his short-lived apprenticeship in shoe-making.
-However, as evidenced in this quote from Lane's nephew Edward Lane's "Early Recollections," his interest in art held much sway in his deciding on a career: "Before he became an artist he worked for a short time making shoes, but after a while, seeing that he could draw pictures better than he could make shoes he went to Boston and took lessons in drawing and painting and became a marine artist."
+Lane became a sail-maker, an occupation that required much time spent sewing, an activity Lane already had some experience with from his short-lived apprenticeship in shoe-making.
+However, as evidenced in this quote from Lane's nephew Edward Lane's "Early Recollections", his interest in art held much sway in his deciding on a career: "Before he became an artist he worked for a short time making shoes, but after a while, seeing that he could draw pictures better than he could make shoes he went to Boston and took lessons in drawing and painting and became a marine artist."

-Lane acquired such "lessons" by way of his employment at Pendleton's Lithography shop in Boston, which lasted from 1832 to 1847.
+Lane acquired such lessons by way of his employment at Pendleton's Lithography shop in Boston, which lasted from 1832 to 1847.
 With the refinement and development of his artistic skills acquired during his years working as a lithographer, Lane was able to successfully produce marine paintings of high quality, as evidenced in his being listed, officially, as a "marine painter" in the Boston Almanac of 1840.
 Lane continued to refine his painting style, and consequently, the demand for his marine paintings increased as well.

 Lane had visited Gloucester often while living in Boston, and in 1848, he returned permanently.
-In 1849, Lane began overseeing construction of a house/studio of his own design on Duncan's Point—this house would remain his primary residence to the end of his life.
-Fitz Henry Lane continued to produce beautiful marine paintings and seascapes into his later years.
+In 1849, Lane began overseeing construction of a house/studio of his own design on Duncan's Point, now called Fitz Henry Lane House, which remained his primary residence to the end of his life.
+Fitz Henry Lane continued to produce marine paintings and seascapes into his later years.

+Death

 He died in his home on Duncan's Point on August 14, 1865, and is buried in Oak Grove Cemetery.